WokLibCodeClub/SpaceRace/step01-create_rocket/create_rocket.md

 ```

 That means when the up arrow key is pressed on the keyboard, it will call `move_rocket_up`, when the down arrow key is pressed, it will call `move_rocket_down`.

+Now you should have a rocket image on the canvas which can be moved up and down with the arrow keys.